ros2/design/articles/actions.md

 - **ACCEPTED** - The goal has been accepted and is awaiting execution.
 - **EXECUTING** - The goal is currently being executed by the action server.
 - **CANCELING** - The client has requested that the goal be canceled and the action server has accepted the cancel request.
-This state is useful for any "clean up" that the action server may have to do.
+This state is useful for any user-defined "clean up" that the action server may have to do.

 And three terminal states: